kleinfreund/hyperlink.cool/README.md

 ## To Do / Problems

-- `courses.json` is a bad name for the file since there are not only items for courses in it
 - HTMLProofer to make sure links do not 404 too much.
 - On navigating away from the page while there is any input in the filter results in a divergence when going back via browser history: the list is not filtered from the get go
 - Special cased handling of enter key press on mobile should just hide keyboard?